This page may contain affiliate links. Learn More.

 Many providers have asked me what I’m doing to stay safe.
 I’ve been combing the CDC and WHO websites for information, watching all recommendations from the president, governor and my city officials.
 In addition, I’m looking for guidance from DHS and checking recommendations from the health department.
 Heeding all warmings, studying best practices and ramping up what I usually do, so here’s my procedure and hopefully it will help you!

-When my kids come, there are only 3 still coming, I look them over and make sure they don’t appear to be ill.
+When my kids come, I look them over and make sure they don’t appear to be ill.
 Parents wait at the end of the porch and I open the door and welcome the kids in.
 Once all of them are here, I finish the health screening.
-You may want to screen yours before entering but I look them over and make a judgement.
+You may want to screen yours before entering but I look them over and make a judgment.
 You can hear a cough or see if a child feels under the weather.
 You can see if they have a fever most of the time.

 This is the same procedure I do to my husband on the porch before he can come in each evening.
 I also have him take off his shoes in case he tracked anything from work.
 If an authorized person came here, I would do these same procedures.